PitPik/circularjs/documentation/API.md

 ...
 ```

 This makes your **children dynamic** and **mutable** with all the mutation functions an Array offers (including some extra methods explained later on or in the section `VArray` in this documentation).
-For arrays and their manipulations, the changes are not represented in `tree$()` but in `tree$Move()`.
+For arrays and their manipulations, the changes are not represented in `tree$()` but in `tree$Move()` and `tree$Update()`.

 Any other Object can also be subscribed to like `myObject: ['foo', 'bar']` and listened to in `myObject$(property, item, value, oldValue) {}`.
 All those subscriptions are **canceled automatically** when a component gets **destroyed**.

 #### initialize

 This is simply a boolean that triggers the component to initialize itself without being introduced in a template.
 Usually it's the starting point of your app.
 The component will end up as a singleton and not being re-usable anymore.
+In place of this you could also use `App()` instead of `Component()`.

 #### context